mozilla/remote-settings/docs/adr/adr_001_cache_bust.md

 **Impact**

-Mid-Low.
-This will slightly increase trafic on our servers, since we would have a population of clients that would bust the cache with one timestamp value, and the rest with another value.
+High.
+This will **multiply by 2 the trafic on our origin servers**, since we would have a population of clients that would bust the cache with one timestamp value, and the rest with another value.

+This increase of trafic is likely to remain forever, given that legacy clients will keep on polling changes for a very long time.
+And only one distinct request on the CDN is enough to lead to a request on the origin server.

 **Efforts**